Backup-Gits/easy_tbot/README.md

      ```

 ### Sections
-Sections are logic separed part of our bot.
+Sections are logic separated part of our bot.
 They are formed by handler, inlines, middlewares, models, and shells explained below.

 - Section
-  _ __init__.py
   - handlers.py
   - inlines.py
   - middlewares.py